And what HIP reformers don’t get

 Gordon Brown has today said he wants to bring about:

-a wave of social mobility not seen in this country since the immediate aftermath of the second world war
+UK Brown Vows To Put Social Mobility At Heart Of Election Racea wave of social mobility not seen in this country since the immediate aftermath of the second world war

 I know if I were Grant Shapps, I would be seizing this opportunity to argue that Home Information Packs serve as a barrier to social mobility.

-I’ve always had a major problem with HIPs: the middle, ruling, and lobbying classes, who dream-up and formulate these laws, seem to believe - in their cosy world of conferences and consultations - that people just don't live hand-to-mouth in the UK.
+I’ve always had a major problem with HIPs: the middle, ruling and lobbying classes, who dream-up and formulate these laws, seem to believe - in their cosy world of conferences and consultations - that people just don't live hand-to-mouth in the UK.
 It just doesn't compute.

 My home is my prison

-When I did the podcast with Paul Broadhead of AHIPP (he's now moved on) back in December 07, I mentioned that AXA, the insurance company, had just published research which revealed that some four million people had been credit-blacklisted.
+When I did the podcast with Paul Broadhead of AHIPP (he's since moved on) back in December 07, I mentioned that AXA, the insurance company, had just published research which revealed that some four million people had been credit-blacklisted.

 That was before the crash.

-I asked whether this impediment might trap people in their own homes, unable to raise money upfront to pay for a HIP and EPC.
+I asked Paul whether this impediment might trap people in their own homes, unable to raise money upfront to pay for a HIP and EPC.
 He didn’t see it as a “big issue” and suggested the market would sort it out with additional products like deferred payment schemes.

-At the time, there was a smattering of deferred payment schemes but they entailed both a credit-check and a time-limit in which to sell the property – if it didn’t sell, you stumped up (plus some).
+At the time, there was a smattering of deferred payment schemes but all entailed both a credit-check and a time-limit in which to sell the property – if it didn’t sell, you stumped up (plus some).

 Thanks to the credit-crunch, there are now even fewer of these schemes knocking about.

-The latest one I ran across, last week, via Hip View (No Sale No Fee Home Information Packs), potentially places the vendor virtually at the mercy of the estate agent.
+The latest one I ran across, last week, via Hip View (No Sale No Fee Home Information Packs), potentially places the vendor at the mercy of the estate agent.
 One of the conditions it imposes is:

 The Seller must comply with any advice given by the Estate Agent to reduce the price of the property and may not reject two or more offers within 90% of the asking price.